 - a certificate recognizing his/her designation as a Beverly Petterson Bishop Awardee.

 Applications are accepted from APS members in good standing who are performing neuroscience research.

-- Applicant must be an APS member in good standing for a minimum of two (2) consecutive years at the time of application
+- Applicant must be an APS member in good standing for a minimum of three (3) consecutive years at the time of application

 - Must hold a rank no higher than assistant professor

 - description of current and future research program;

 - description of outstanding promise based on the research in the field of neuroscience;

 - list of any other current or pending grant support not included in biosketch;